 I had three Courses here at the Ark Fish Restaurant:

 the batter of the whitebait was too much thick, and it had a floury taste in it.
-But it was fried to the point of dark color, where it should not be
+But it was fried to the point of dark colour, where it should not be

 with garlic sauce: the scallops were very much tasty, and the sauce was good as well, but it was not presented that well as it should be.
 The presentation was not great which made the dish look less appetizing.